SteveTrewick/USBmuxd/README.md

 ## Example - Enumerate Connected Devices

 DeviceEnumerator also connects to lockdownd on connected devices and retrieves the device name.
+It tajes a single option parameter, either `.usb` if you only want to see USB connected devices or `.all` if you want to see any that might be connected wirelesly (for example, XCode WiFi debugging uses this)

+If the enumerator retruns an empty dict you can check enumerator.error to see if there was an error or just no devices detected.

 ```swift